-Finally, let’s talk about single use plastics.
+Finally, let’s talk about single-use plastics.
 Convenient?
 Perhaps.
 Sustainable?
 Heck no.

-The dreaded plastic bag - where possible, always keep a number of reusable bags in the boot of your car, the bottom of your pram and next to the door.
+The dreaded plastic bag - where possible, always keeps a number of reusable bags in the boot of your car, the bottom of your pram and next to the door.
 By simply making the conscious effort to pop one into your handbag the next time you duck up to the shops will make the world of difference.
 Reusable shopping bags hold more, protect your items more thoroughly and seemingly last forever.
 These inexpensive cotton net tote bags from Ever Eco are a great start (Cotton Net Tote Bag) not to mention their range of reusable produce bags - perfect to use in place of disposable plastic bags when shopping for fresh fruit and vegetables.
 (Reusable Produce Bags).

 If you don’t need a plastic bag, just say no. The future generation will thank you for it.
-In fact the large supermarket chains are about to implement a single use plastic bag ban – a brilliant step in the right direction.
+In fact, the large supermarket chains are about to implement a single-use plastic bag ban – a brilliant step in the right direction.

 Did you know that plastic straws are one of the most common items found on beaches all over the world?
 Plastic straws may be used for only a few minutes, but their negative impact on the environment lasts for lifetimes.
-Here are a couple of options to invest in reusable straws (Bamboo Straws / Stainless steal straws).
+Here are a couple of options to invest in reusable straws (Bamboo Straws / Stainless steel straws).

 At the end of the day, our global future depends on sustainability.
 Sustainability is not only crucial to our environment, but to our future as a whole.
 We only have one Earth, and it’s time to make an active effort to reduce the harmful impacts on our environment.
 I guarantee you will benefit from this in more than one way, and implementing these little measures will make a positive difference to your home environment.
 Start small, so long as you start.

 What will my first step be?
-I will be minimizing the use of single use plastics from our home.
+I will be minimizing the use of single-use plastics from our home.

 I have these beautifully designed WRAPPA Reusable Food Wraps that are made in Australia and are environmentally friendly.

 These wraps will now replace the plastic cling wrap in my home.
-In my opinion this small investment for a quality item is worth its weight in gold.
+In my opinion, this small investment for a quality item is worth its weight in gold.
 These wraps will now be used to store fruit and veggies in the fridge, wrap up the kid’s sandwiches even cover my salad bowls.
 The possibilities are endless.